Basic Methods

 * * *

-First serious information (of that which is known to us) about the role and functioning of the chakras and about the methods of working with them was presented in the books of our School.
+The first serious information (of that which is known to us) about the role and functioning of the chakras and about the methods of working with them was presented in the books of our School.
 The fantasies of Aurobindo Ghosh regarding this subject, which were set out in his books, are completely baseless; they deceived many readers, while there was a shortage of written esoteric information in Russia before Perestroika.

-Let us get down to specific information about work at this stage of spiritual advancement.
+Let us get down to specific information about working at this stage of spiritual advancement.
 The suggested exercises have been published several times.
 They have been tested by many years of teaching them to great numbers of people and proved to be highly effective.

 Cross of Buddha